biocorecrg/docker-amazonlinux-perlbrew/README.md

-# CentOS Perlbrew images
+# AmazonLinux Perlbrew images

-Images for running Perlbrew scripts using CentOS.
+Images for running Perlbrew scripts using AmazonLinux.